 - Details of allegations found to be malicious must be removed from personnel records.
-For all other allegations, a clear comprehensive summary, details of how the allegation was followed up and action/decisions taken must be recorded on the confidential personnel file and a copy provided to the employee concerned; - If the allegation is proven to be unfounded, unsubstantiated, false, or malicious it should not be included in employer references; - If the allegation is deemed to be deliberately malicious, the Head will give consideration as to whether disciplinary action is taken against the child or parents making the allegation.
+For all other allegations, a clear comprehensive summary, details of how the allegation was followed up and action/decisions taken must be recorded on the confidential personnel file and a copy provided to the employee concerned; - If the allegation is proven to be unfounded, unsubstantiated, false, or malicious it should not be included in employer references; - If it is found that an allegation is unsubstantiated, unfounded, false, or malicious, the Designated Safeguarding Lead should investigate whether the child who has made the allegation needs additional support or may have been abused by someone else. - If the allegation is deemed to be deliberately malicious, the Head will give consideration as to whether disciplinary action is taken against the child or parents making the allegation.
 The Head may consider involving the police and/or consider requesting the withdrawal of the child from the School; - If the concern relates exclusively to safeguarding (and not to misconduct or poor performance) but has not met the threshold for LADO involvement and found to be substantiated, the matter should not be referred to in employer references; - If a parent makes a formal complaint, the Complaints Procedure will be followed.